naveedkhalid091/Learn_Next.js/step05_styling/step00(b)_default_screen_size/screen.md

 Take up only as much width as needed and flow horizontally:

-Below elements are inline elements. image tag and other self closing tags. input tag button tag
+Below elements are inline elements: image tag and other self closing tags. input tag button tag